genomika-lt/high-performance/README.md

 # high-performance
-scripts to reproduce main analyses of high-performance library protocol for ONT nanopore sequencing
+scripts to reproduce main analyses of high-performance library preparation protocol for ONT nanopore sequencing